open-policy-agent/gatekeeper/website/docs/pubsub.md

 ### Setting up audit with pubsub enabled

 In the audit deployment, set the `--enable-pub-sub` flag to `true` to publish audit violations.
-Additionally, use `--audit-connection` (defaults to `audit-connection`) and `--audit-channel`(defaults to `audit-channel`) flags to allow audit to publish violations using desired connection onto desired channel. `--audit-connection` must be set to the name of the connection config, and `--audit-channel` must be set to name of the channel where violations should get published.

 A ConfigMap that contains `provider` and `config` fields in `data` is required to establish connection for sending violations over the channel.
 Following is an example ConfigMap to establish a connection that uses Dapr to publish messages: